CartoDB/documentation/app/content/carto3-api/maps-api/maps-api.md

 ## Introduction

 CARTO Maps API v3 allows to create map layers using data from different data warehouses.
-It uses an existing connection in your CARTO account to access the data securely and is able to return layers in different formats.
+It uses an existing connection in your CARTO 3 account to access the data securely and is able to return layers in different formats.
+Learn more about connections [here](https://docs.carto.com/carto3-workspace/connections/introduction/)

 ## Authorization
 CARTO Maps API v3 uses an access token as authorization method.
 Learn more about obtaining and using access tokens in the general [Authorization section](https://docs.carto.com/carto3-api/overview/getting-started/#authorization)